Grey-headed flying fox: Habitat and movements

 Grey-headed flying foxes live in a variety of habitats, including rainforests, woodlands, and swamps.
 These camps are variable in size and are seasonally relocated; the warmer parts of the year find them occupying cool and wet gullies in large groups.
 During the day, individuals reside in large roosts (colonies or 'camps') consisting of hundreds to tens of thousands of individuals.
 Colonies are formed in seemingly arbitrary locations.
 Roost vegetation includes rainforest patches, stands of melaleuca, mangroves, and riparian vegetation, but roosts also occupy highly modified vegetation in urban areas.
 A prominent example existed for many years at the Royal Botanic Gardens in Sydney.
 However, the botanic gardens instituted a controversial policy to remove them from the garden grounds.
 The camp is now dispersed across Queensland.

 Movements of grey-headed flying foxes are influenced by the availability of food.
 Their population is very fluid, as they move in response to the irregular blossoming of certain plant species.
 They are keystone pollinators and seed dispersers of over 100 species of native trees and plants.
 The grey-headed flying fox is a partial migrant that uses winds to facilitate long-distance movement.
 It does not migrate in a constant direction, but rather in the direction that will be the most beneficial at the time.

 Although recorded in small numbers sporadically throughout the 20th century, it was not until the 1980s that grey-headed flying foxes routinely visited Melbourne, with a permanent camp since the 1990s.
-Their residence at the Melbourne Botanic Garden was the subject of controversy, and the bats were eventually discouraged and moved to Yarra Bend at the city's river.
+Their residence at the Royal Botanic Gardens Victoria was the subject of controversy, and the bats were eventually discouraged and moved to Yarra Bend at the city's river.
 The camp at this site was decimated during a heat wave, requiring its rehabilitation to sustain the relocated population.
 The forced relocations are also said to have led to the discovery of the orchards of the Goulburn Valley.
 Similarly, the first recorded permanent camp in Adelaide was established in 2010.
 The spread is likely due to global warming, habitat loss and drought; while the location of the new camps appears to be in response to urbanisation: a reliable food supply (such as native eucalypt plantings and backyard fruit trees) and warmer temperatures due to climate change and urban heat islands.

+As of 2024, the bats have been spreading westward, with camps spotted in Port Augusta, on the Eyre Peninsula.